holoed/Junior/README.md

 Very Simple Functional Language

-To build from Source type this commands at the prompt:
+To build from Source type these commands at the prompt:

 1)  cd src              <-- Source Directory
 2)  ghci                <-- Haskell GHC Repl